o-lukas/homebridge-smartthings-tv/README.md

 }
 ```

+## Picture mode switches do not match TV picture mode settings

+Some TVs always report the same picture mode.
+This will cause the exposed switches to not match the actual picture mode state.
+I have not found a proper solution for this problem yet.
+But toggling the buttons will still work.

 ***

 Since this is my first plugin it may contain some problems.
 Feel free to create an issue or pull request and I will try to help and fix the problems.